-We have been hearing rumors for a while now that Fujifilm could be developing a new X-Pro camera in the form of the X-Pro3.
-It looks like the rumors were true after all because at the Fujifilm X Summit in Tokyo, the company has officially confirmed that they are developing the X-Pro3 camera.
+We have been hearing the rumors that Fujifilm could be working on a new mid-range digital camera in the form of the X-S10.
+Turns out the rumors were spot on because the company has since officially taken the wraps off their latest mirrorless camera in the form of the Fujifilm X-S10.

 Word on the street has it that Fujifilm is working on a new mid-range camera in the form of the X-S10.
 Not much is known about the camera for now, but thanks to Fuji Rumors, it seems that they might have an idea on how big the camera is.
 As you can see in the image above, it looks like it will be much smaller than the flagship X-T4.

 According to a rumor from last month, it was suggested that Fujifilm could be working on a couple of new mid-range cameras.
 Now according to the folks at Fuji Rumors, they have heard that for at least one of the models that the company will be launching, it could be known as the Fujifilm X-S10.

 Webcams do a pretty good job of letting us video conference and livestream, but the quality varies from camera to camera and it might not always be what you want.
 However, if you have a camera lying around, you can actually turn it into a webcam.

 Fujifilm is known for their high-end mirrorless cameras like the X-Pro3, X-T4, and the X-H1.
 However, these cameras aren’t cheap and if you are a fan of Fujifilm but don’t want to break the bank, you might be interested to learn that the company could actually have a new mid-range camera in the works.

 Last month, Fujifilm announced that they would be releasing the Fujifilm X Webcam software for computers.
 In case you missed the announcement, basically this is a software that turns Fujifilm digital cameras into webcams pretty much as a plug-and-play method, and the good news is that it will be coming to Mac computers next month.